Sketchplanations

 Keep exploring

-Rubberducking explanation: a developer talks their problem through with the therapist duck on the table only to reveal the insight they need.
+What is Rubberducking?
+Example explanation: a developer talks through their problem with the “therapist” rubber duck on their desk, only to discover the insight they need.
 Often useful for debugging.

 The tomato slicing test to see if you need to sharpen your knife.
 A knife running over the surface of a tomato followed by a disaster needing sharpening or some perfect precise slices